 Since most of our time while working is spent sitting, it is important to get an ergonomically designed chair for your home office.
 The best ergonomic office chair will help maintain a natural, ergonomic posture and doesn’t introduce or aggravate any existing pains.

 A comfortable office chair will have an ergonomic design with features that let you change the configuration as per your body type and sit in a relaxed natural position.
 This helps in reducing pains and fatigue, hence improving productivity.

 Most ergonomic chairs have backrests that provide sufficient support for the lumbar and also allow for posture variation, like the Green Soul-Beast Series GS-600 180 Degree Angle Back Recline Gaming/Ergonomic Chair, or the GreenSoul Monster Pro GS-734P Gaming and Ergonomic Chair, the best office chair for back pain.

 Though, studies and research have shown kneeling chairs also provide long-term comfort when sitting.

 Because of the lack of ergonomic chair back support, a kneeling chair encourages your body to stay aligned.
-The enhanced angle between your lower body and torso will do wonders for the aches in the lumbar region.
+The enhanced angle between your lower body and torso wonders for the aches in the lumbar region.

 For maximum benefits, always adjust your chair to an optimal height so that your forearms are held horizontally, elbows are bent at about 90 degrees.
 The wrists should be straight when you place your hands on the keyboard or mouse.